file9.ai

 Government

-• Flag: The U.S. flag is used for these territories.
+• Defense: The U.S. is responsible for the defense of these territories.

 Military and Security